YendisFish/Zyphe/README.md

-﻿# Zyphe
+﻿# _

-Zyphe is my programming language that I'm making to run on the [Rainbow runtime](https://github.com/luminous-foundation/Rainbow).
+_ is my programming language that I'm making to run on the [Rainbow runtime](https://github.com/luminous-foundation/Rainbow).
 The purpose of this language is to encourage thought into how memory is used.
 I designed the language so that people would distinguish between heap and stack memory purposefully.